 This will offer the best protection, armor and fit if you love riding sportbikes like I do.
 The arms are very precurved, the collar is short for spring/summer riding (when you typically do track days) and the length is a little shorter, with a connection zipper for wearing matching track pants.

-It's also fully armored in the shoulders and elbows and a pocket for an optional back protector.
+It has pockets so you can add armor in the shoulders and elbows and a pocket for an optional back protector.